alexlawrence/typed/README.md

 ## How it works

 typed consists of two parts: argument type parsing and runtime argument type checking.
 The built-in parsers (comment, suffix and no parser) search the source code of the passed functions for type declarations.
 By default the <strong>comment parser</strong> is used.
 Unfortunately some JavaScript environments like Firefox and IE7 do not provide the original code comments when reading a function's source code.
-However this does not result in any error. typed simply won't perform any type checking in un.

 ## Alternative formats